Arizona Chiropractic Board Appeals: License Defense for an Arizona Chiropractor

 - Animal Abuse, Cruelty and Related Offenses

-Failure to report a reportable criminal charge within 10 business days is a violation of the Arizona Medical Practice Act and could result in disciplinary action which could result in Arizona Chiropractic Board’s Probation.
+Failure to report a reportable criminal charge within 10 business days is a violation of the Arizona Practice Act and could result in disciplinary action which could result in Arizona Chiropractic Board’s Probation.

 DUI Criminal History